incountry/sdk-nodejs/README.md

 const storage = new Storage({
  apiKey: 'string',               // Required to be passed in, or as environment variable INC_API_KEY
  environmentId: 'string',        // Required to be passed in, or as environment variable INC_ENVIRONMENT_ID
  endpoint: 'string',             // Optional.
-Defines PoP API URL
+Defines API URL
  encrypt: bool',                 // Optional.
 If false, encryption is not used },
  secretKeyAccessor,              // Instance of SecretKeyAccessor class.
 Used to fetch encryption secret